 ktsdesign - stock.adobe.com

-Model development is not one-size-fits-all -- there are different types of machine learning algorithms for different goals and data sets.
-To navigate and rank specific algorithms is heavily dependent on which user role is using the algorithm and for what purpose.
-For example, the relatively straightforward linear regression algorithm is easier to train and implement than other machine learning algorithms, but may fail to add value in an enterprise that's seeking to do more complex predictions.
+Model development is not one-size-fits-all affair -- there are different types of machine learning algorithms for different business goals and data sets.
+For example, the relatively straightforward linear regression algorithm is easier to train and implement than other machine learning algorithms, but it may fail to add value to a model requiring complex predictions.

-First, and arguably the most popular type of machine learning algorithm, is linear regression.
+The most popular type of machine learning algorithm is arguably linear regression.
 Linear regression algorithms map simple correlations between two variables in a set of data.
 A set of inputs and their corresponding outputs are examined and quantified to show a relationship, including how a change in one variable affects the other.
 Linear regressions are plotted via a line on a graph.

 Linear regression's popularity is due to its simplicity: The algorithm is easily explainable, relatively transparent and requires little to no parameter tuning.
 Linear regression is frequently used in sales forecasting and risk assessment for enterprises that seek to make long-term business decisions.